kawansoft/aceql-http/aceql-http-4.1-user-guide-server.md

 ## Database Configurators

-Advanced and security server configurations are implemented via Java classes called “Database Configurators” in our terminology.
+Advanced server configurations are implemented via Java classes called “Database Configurators” in our terminology.
 A Database Configurator is a user-developed Java class that implements the `DatabaseConfigurator` interface built in AceQL.
 The `DatabaseConfigurator` concrete instance is dynamically loaded by the AceQL Manager at bootstrap time, using Dependency Injection (DI).
 The methods of the `DatabaseConfigurator` instance are then called internally by the AceQL Manager servlet when necessary.

 **Note that AceQL comes with a default `DatabaseConfigurator` class: `DefaultDatabaseConfigurator`.
 You are not required to write your own `DatabaseConfigurator` (e.g. for a simple environment to test AceQL.)**